Uzbek language: Number of speakers

 and the CIA World Factbook estimates 30 million.
 Other sources estimate the number of speakers of Uzbek to be 34 million in Uzbekistan, 4.5 million in Afghanistan, 1,630,000 in Pakistan, 1,500,000 in Tajikistan, about 1 million in Kyrgyzstan, 600,000 in Kazakhstan, 600,000 in Turkmenistan, and 300,000 in Russia.

+The Uzbek language is taught in more than fifty higher education institutions around the world.

-Etymology and background
+Etymology

-Historically, the language under the name "Uzbek" was referred to a totally different language of Kipchak origin.
+Historically, the language under the name Uzbek referred to a totally different language of Kipchak origin.
 The language was generally similar to the neighbouring Kazakh, more or less identical lexically, phonetically and grammatically.
 It was dissimilar to the area's indigenous and native language, known as Turki, until it was changed to Chagatai by western scholars due to its origins from the Chagatai Khanate.

-The ethnonym of the language itself now means "a language spoken by the Uzbeks", though Edward A. Allworth argued that this "badly distorted the literary history of the region" and was used to give authors such as the 15th-century author Ali-Shir Nava'i an Uzbek identity.
+The ethnonym of the language itself now means "a language spoken by the Uzbeks."